spraakbanken/swell-project/Anonymization_guidelines.md

  <!-- * Descriptor:
       - Running number: < 1, 2… > [enumerate each unique name type entity with a number starting with 1] -->
   * Pseudonymization:
-      - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden <!-- , and possibly country of origin
+      - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden
-     - Country of origin -> markup but do not pseudomize and replace those countries that few people come from -->

       - < zip_code >: Replace letters with ABC and each number with 0 (ABC 0000), keep the delimiter

 ### 3. Institution: < institution > , < school > , < work > , < other_institution >
    * To use for: Schools, working place, team, etc. indications revealing the person’s school, working place, sport team, ...